apify/apify-docs/docs/tutorials/scrape_data_using_python.md

 ### Setting up the actor

 First, we need to create a new actor.
-To do so, go to the [Apify Console](https://console.apify.com/), open the [Actors section](https://console.apify.com/actors), click on the **Create new** button in the top right, and select the **Example: Hello world in Python** actor template.
+To do this, go to [Apify Console](https://console.apify.com/), open the [Actors section](https://console.apify.com/actors), click on the **Create new** button in the top right, and select the **Example: Hello world in Python** actor template.

-In the page that opened, you can see your newly created actor.
+In the page that opens, you can see your newly created actor.
 In the **Settings** tab, you can give it a name (e.g. `bbc-weather-scraper`) and further customize its settings.
 We'll skip customizing the settings for now, the defaults should be fine.
 In the **Source** tab, you can see the files that are at the heart of the actor.
-There are several of them, but for us only two are important now, `main.py` and `requirements.txt`.
+There are several of them, but only two are important for us now, `main.py` and `requirements.txt`.

 First we'll start with the `requirements.txt` file.
-It's purpose is to list all the third-party packages that your actor will use.
+Its purpose is to list all the third-party packages that your actor will use.
 We will be using the `requests` package for downloading the BBC Weather pages, and the `beautifulsoup4` package for parsing and processing the downloaded pages.
 We don't particularly care about the specific versions of these packages, so we just list them in the file:

 ```python
 # Add your dependencies here.